sqbqamar/MIRA-U/README.md

 # MIRA-U: Semi-Supervised Skin Lesion Segmentation

-Complete PyTorch implementation of the MIRA-U framework for semi-supervised skin lesion segmentation with uncertainty-aware learning and hybrid CNN-Transformer architecture.
+PyTorch implementation of the MIRA-U framework for semi-supervised skin lesion segmentation with uncertainty-aware learning and hybrid CNN-Transformer architecture.

 ## 📋 Table of Contents
 - [Features](#features)